Wiesława Nizioł: Education and career

 Nizioł earned an M.S. in computer science from the University of Warsaw in 1984.
 She was employed as an assistant professor at the University of Warsaw from 1984 to 1988.

-After beginning doctoral studies in computer science at Stanford University, she switched to mathematics, and received her Ph.D. in 1991 from Princeton University under the supervision of Gerd Faltings.
+After beginning doctoral studies in computer science at Stanford University under the supervision of Andrew Yao, she followed him to Princeton University, but she switched to mathematics, and received her Ph.D. in 1991 from Princeton University under the supervision of Gerd Faltings.

 Thereafter she held temporary positions at Harvard University, the University of Chicago and University of Minnesota before joining the University of Utah in 1996.
-More recently, she has spent time at the Institute for Advanced Study in 2010 as a visitor and in 2017 as a member as well as at the Mathematical Sciences Research Institute in 2014 and 2018 as part of programs on perfectoid spaces and the homological conjectures, respectively.
+More recently, she has spent time at the Institute for Advanced Study in 2010 as a visitor and in 2017 and 2024 as a member as well as at the Mathematical Sciences Research Institute in 2014, 2018 and 2023 as part of programs on perfectoid spaces, the homological conjectures and Euler systems, respectively.

 She moved to France in 2012 as a directrice de recherches at CNRS, first in École normale supérieure de Lyon and, since 2020 at Institut mathématique de Jussieu in Paris.